Oregon Rail Heritage Foundation: History

-When a land prospect near Portland's Union Station fell through, the ORHF finally struck a deal for a piece of property adjacent to OMSI in 2009.
-The foundation then was approached by the Portland public-transit agency TriMet to trade this location (Site 1) for a second, larger site (Site 2) that they owned.
+When a land prospect near Portland's Union Station fell through, the ORHF finally struck a deal a piece of property adjacent to OMSI in 2009.
+The foundation then was approached by the Portland public-transit agency TriMet to trade this location (Site 1) for a second, larger site (Site 2) that was available for lease.
 Site 2 is bordered by the Martin Luther King, Jr. Boulevard viaduct, between the main lines of UP and OPR, and in the midst of a thriving Portland cultural district.
-When completed, the new Eastside Streetcar and Portland–Milwaukie light rail lines will flank its north and south borders.
-The established priority was to construct the new Enginehouse and relocate the locomotives in time to meet UP's deadline, then fill out the remainder of the site with a rail heritage interpretive center and museum.
+Now completed, the new Eastside Streetcar and, since September 2015, the TriMet MAX "Orange Line" Portland–Milwaukie light rail lines flank its north and south borders.
+The established priority was to construct the new Enginehouse and relocate the locomotives in time to meet UP's deadline, then later fill out the remainder of the site with a rail heritage interpretive center and museum, the Oregon Rail Heritage Center (ORHC).

-At first it was hoped that the roundhouse could be dismantled and reassembled on the new site, but it has since been learned that a full preservation of the roundhouse will not be possible.
-However, the turntable – vital to the locomotives' operation – was slated to be moved to the new engine house.
-When the Portland City Council approved a loan of nearly $1 million for the purchase of the site on October 28, 2009, the ORHF hired the architectural services of Hennebery Eddy to design the new facilities.
+At first it was hoped that the roundhouse could be dismantled and reassembled on the new site, but it was learned that a full preservation of the roundhouse was not possible.
+However, the Brooklyn turntable – useful to the locomotives' operation – was slated to be moved to the new engine house, and as of 2023 nearing completion of installation at the site.
+When the Portland City Council approved a loan of nearly $1 million for the development of the site on October 28, 2009, the ORHF hired the architectural services of Hennebery Eddy to design the new facilities.
 Portland Parks & Recreation then joined hands with the ORHF, with Lorentz Bruun Construction being hired as the engine house contractor.

 On October 22, 2010, ORHF President McCormack broke ground on Site 1 across the street from OMSI, for a new track to be laid for temporary storage of the Holiday Express train consist of vintage rail passenger cars.
 One year later, on October 21, 2011, Parks Commissioner Nick Fish, alongside McCormack and other Portland dignitaries, held a groundbreaking ceremony on Site 2 for the engine house itself with about 200 people in attendance.

+In December 2024, the OHRF announced that, by late 2026, they will acquire the Oregon Pacific Railroad East Portland Branch, the 5-mile line between Portland and Milwaukie, with the goal of enhancing excursion operations for future generations.